 Brenda Hall, AuD

 Brenda Hall, AuD, graduated from the University of North Carolina with a master’s degree in Audiology.
 She received her doctoral degree from Arizona School of Health Sciences in 2010.
-She has been a member of the Department of Otolaryngology–Head and Neck Surgery since 1991.
+She has been a member of the Ohio State Department of Otolaryngology–Head and Neck Surgery since 1991.
 Her interests include working with patients with cochlear implants and hearing aids.

 Meghan Hiss, AuD

 Meghan Hiss, AuD, received her bachelor’s degree in Speech and Hearing Science and her Doctor of Audiology degree from The Ohio State University in 2008 and 2012, respectively.
-She worked as a clinical audiologist at Massachusetts Eye and Ear Infirmary and Columbus Speech and Hearing Center before joining the Department of Otolaryngology—Head and Neck Surgery in 2018.
-Her clinical interests include diagnostic audiology, cochlear implants, and the fitting of hearing aids and assistive technology.
-Dr. Hiss is a research audiologist at The Ohio State University’s Buckeye Center for Hearing and Development.
+She worked as a clinical audiologist at Massachusetts Eye and Ear Infirmary and Columbus Speech and Hearing Center before joining the Ohio State Department of Otolaryngology-Head and Neck Surgery in 2018.
+Her clinical interests include diagnostic audiology, cochlear implants and the fitting of hearing aids and assistive technology.
+Dr. Hiss is a research audiologist at the Ohio State Buckeye Center for Hearing and Development.
 She is board certified by the American Board of Audiology and is a member of the American Academy of Audiology and the Ohio Academy of Audiology.